TIPS

 2. Environment Stressors

 Dogs may also worry because of external factors that are new to them.
-That may include training in a new area that they find overwhelming or distracting, or working in familiar environments with people and dogs they’re not familiar with.
+Training in a new area can be overwhelming or distracting, especially if it’s filled with unfamiliar sights, sounds, or smells.

-Unexpected changes in the environment, like a thunderstorm passing through, can also cause fear.
+Working in familiar environments with unfamiliar people or dogs can also cause stress.
+Unexpected changes in the environment, like a thunderstorm passing through, can add to their anxiety.

 3. Increasing Training Difficulty Level

-Also, introducing new items too abruptly can scare them.
-It's better to bring in equipment or props slowly.
+Introducing new items too abruptly can also scare them.
+It’s better to bring in equipment or props slowly.
 For instance, if you're training for agility, start with jumps at low heights to make them less daunting.

 What if My Dog Still Feel Scared?

-If your dog seems scared during training, change your method right away.
-Talk to them in a happy voice and move them away from what scares them, using treats to help.
+to them in a happy voice and move them away from what scares them, using treats to help.
 Let them do an easy, fun trick like "sit" or "wave," give them lots of treats, and end the session on a happy note.
+The goal is to ensure they leave the training session with a positive experience.

-Let your dog check out scary things at their own speed and give them treats if they show interest from a safe spot.
+Allow your dog to check out scary things at their own speed and give them treats if they show interest from a safe spot.
 Don't force them closer to what scares them, as it might make their fear worse.
+Gradual desensitization is key.
+Start by rewarding them for simply being in the presence of the scary object, then slowly decrease the distance over time as they get more comfortable.

-In future training, slowly help your dog get used to the scary thing little by little, mixing this with fun things like treats or toys.
+In future training sessions, slowly help your dog get used to the scary thing little by little, mixing this with fun things like treats or toys.
 Start in places they feel safe if they're nervous in new spots.
+Gradually increasing the challenge can help them build confidence without overwhelming them.

-Don't push your dog through their fears—it doesn't work and might make them shy or snappy.
+Remember, pushing your dog through their fears doesn’t work and might make them shy or snappy.
 Keep training easy and fun for them.
+Training should be a positive bonding experience, not a stressful ordeal.

 When training your puppy, their comfort matters too.
 A poorly fitting harness can cause discomfort and even hair loss.
 The Joyride Harness fits well, preventing rubbing and discomfort, so you and your dog can enjoy long walks without worry.